alphagov/gdx-service-prototype/gdx-alpha-prototype/README.md

 # GDX Alpha Prototype

-This is a mock up of how GDX might work, not a functioning service.
+This is a mock up of how the GDX user experiance might work, _not a functioning production service_.

 ## Running locally